Facilities

 High-Performance Computing

-The Infrastructure for Scientific Applications and Advanced Computing (ISAAC) at UT offers both secure and non-secure enclaves containing 1000s of advanced computer cores and multi-GPU nodes integrated with a high-speed Lustre file system with petabyte scale storage capacity.
-ISAAC is connected to the larger US academic internet through Internet2 connectivity.
-We also use the OLCF supercomputing resources at ORNL which include the exascale Frontier supercomputer, the current World number 1, as well as other national facilities.
+The Infrastructure for Scientific Applications and Advanced Computing at UT offers secure and non-secure enclaves containing thousands of advanced computer cores and multi-GPU nodes integrated with a high-speed Lustre file system with petabyte-scale storage capacity.
+The Infrastructure for Scientific Applications and Advanced Computing is connected to the larger U.S. academic internet through Internet2 connectivity.
+CAMM researchers also use Oak Ridge Leadership Computing Facility supercomputing resources at ORNL, including the exascale Frontier supercomputer and other national facilities.

 Principal Investigators